What is Student Right to Know?

-The data presented to fulfill this requirement consists of three parts: 1) Graduation and transfer out rates, 2) Retention rates, and 3) Ethnicity and financial status statistics for the student body.
+The data presented to fulfill this requirement consists of graduation and transfer out rates for the student body.
 The Federal government determines the methodology by which these data are calculated.
 “Graduation” means the student has received a degree or certificate from the institution within the three-year period following the fall quarter of first enrollment.
 “Transfer out” means the student transferred to another 4-year or 2-year institution before completing a degree or certificate at this institution.
-“Retention” means the student was still enrolled at the institution one year after initial enrollment (sometimes called “fall-to-fall retention”) or had graduated within the year.
-“Financial status” refers to whether a student has received a Pell grant, an unsubsidized Stafford student loan, or neither.
+“Financial status” refers to whether a student has received a Pell grant.

-Data for Student Right to Know reporting is calculated according to methodologies devised by the federal government.
-Student Right to Know for graduation and transfer-out rates is a cohort-based report, meaning a group of students is identified according to set criteria and then tracked over time to determine their outcomes.
-The cohort defined by the federal government for this report is the group of students who enrolled in the fall quarter of a given year as full-time students, seeking a degree or certificate, who have never been enrolled in college before.
+Data for Student Right to Know reporting are calculated according to methodologies devised by the Federal government.
+Student Right to Know for graduation and transfer out rates is a cohort-based report, meaning a group of students is identified according to a set of criteria, and then tracked over time to determine their outcomes.
+The cohort defined by the Federal government for this report is the group of students who enrolled in the fall quarter of a given year as full-time students, seeking a degree or certificate, who have never been enrolled in college before.
 These students must be tracked for 150% of the time it would take to earn the longest credential offered by the institution.
 In the case of 2-year colleges, that equals three years.
-The cohort being reported on in any given year will be those students who meet the criteria who enrolled in the fall of the year three years prior to the year of the report.
+The cohort being reported on in any given year will be those students who meet the criteria and were enrolled in the fall of the academic year three years prior to the academic year of the report.

-The law also allows for the exclusion from the cohort of those students who left college to serve in the military, on a church mission, or in a recognized foreign aid service of the Federal government, or who died or were totally disabled.
+The law also allows for the exclusion from the cohort those students who left college to serve in the military, embarked on a church mission, left to serve in a recognized foreign aid service of the Federal government, or who died or were totally disabled.

-In compliance with the Student Right to Know and Campus Security Act of 1990, and the Higher Education Act of 1965, as amended, Clover Park Technical College is pleased to share the following information on its retention, transfer, and graduation rates of first-time, full-time degree-seeking undergraduates to all current and prospective students.
+In compliance with the Student Right to Know and Campus Security Act of 1990, and the Higher Education Act of 1965, as amended, Clover Park Technical College is pleased to share the following information with all current and prospective students.

-Any questions about these data can be directed to the Office of Institutional Research at 253-589-4520, or teresa [dot] greene [at] cptc [dot] edu (by email).
-You may also email to receive a free printed copy of these data if you wish.
+Any questions about these data can be directed to the Office of Institutional Research at 253-589-4520, or by e-mail.
+You may also e-mail to receive a free printed copy of these data if you wish.

-For information on data reported on campus safety and security, visit the Clery Act webpage.
+For information on data reported on campus safety and security, visit the Security webpage.